Arch Linux - Installation

 }

-where <PARTUUID_ESP> is the PARTUUID of /dev/<devpart_ESP>, <UUID_root> is the UUID of /dev/<devpart_root> and <devpart_ESP> and <devpart_root> are as explained above.
+where <PARTUUID_ESP> is the PARTUUID of /dev/<devpart_ESP> and <UUID_root> is the UUID of /dev/<devpart_root>.
 The PARTUUID and UUID can be obtained with

 $ blkid